 Chewing and sucking input that the mouth receives is extremely calming and organising for the sensory system.
 It helps children to concentrate, attend, listen, participate and learn more.

 If you know that your child or one of your students is an oral-motor sensory seeker it’s really important to support them with their needs.
-It’s important to find more socially acceptable and age-appropriate ways for the children to get this input they really need, rather than demolishing drink bottles, pencils and school uniforms.
+This can include finding less-destructive, alternative ways for the children to get the input they really need, rather than demolishing drink bottles, pencils and school uniforms.

-Some children tend to prefer mouthing their uniform sleeves.
-In this case, we find most success with resources like the Wave Bangle or the Chewable Bangle.
-Many children prefer to chew shirt collars though, so using a necklace may be more suitable.
-For example, the chew buttons are a great resource for children who like a bit more intensity (i.e. tend to chew).
-We also stock a wide range of the Ark Therapeutic oral-motor range, which comes in a variety of strengths for different needs.
+Some children tend to prefer mouthing or chewing on their uniform sleeves or shirt collars, so using a chewy necklace may be more suitable.
+For example, the robot pendants are a great resource for children who like to gently mouth or chew.
+For those who are more avid chewers, or need a firmer chew, something from the Ark Therapeutic oral-motor range may be more suitable.
+This range comes in a variety of strengths for different needs.

 Another resource that is worth a mention and that we absolutely love especially for kids who tend to chew on their pens and pencils is the pencil topper.
 These handy toppers fit over the top of the child's pen or pencil and can be chewed on all day long and come in a variety of strengths.